LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 SELECT count(*) FROM employees;
 ```
---Exercise 1: Aggregation functions with Where
+Exercise 1: Aggregation functions with Where
 ```sql
 SELECT AVG(column1) FROM table WHERE column2 < value
 SELECT sum(salary) FROM employees WHERE age > '27'
 ```
---Exercise 2: Aggregation functions with WHERE
+Exercise 2: Aggregation functions with WHERE
 ```sql
 SELECT AVG(salary) FROM employees WHERE salary > '50000'
 ```
---Exercise 3
+Exercise 3
 ```sql
 SELECT count(*) FROM employees WHERE department = 'Marketing'
 ```
---Exercise 4:
+Exercise 4:
 And is exclusive. when you want to filter by multiple values in a column, you must use OR instead of AND
 ```sql
 SELECT count(*) FROM employees